 Jan P. Hudzik

-Jan P. Hudzik teaches Philosophy at the Maria Curie Sklodowska University in Lublin (Poland).
-The author of several books and numerous articles in academic and professional journals, his recent publications include: Wykłady z filozofii mediów (Lectures on Media Philosophy) 2017; Prawda i teoria (Truth and Theory) 2011.
-His current research focuses on the theoretical foundations of humanities and social sciences, transformations of contemporary political philosophy, intellectuals and the public sphere, and German media philosophy.
+Jan P. Hudzik is ordinary professor of philosophy at the Maria Curie Sklodowska University in Lublin (Poland).
+He is the author of several books and numerous articles in academic and professional journals.
+His recent publications include Wykłady z filozofii mediów (Lectures on Media Philosophy) (2017) and Prawda i teoria (Truth and Theory) (2011).
+His current research interests include the theoretical foundations of humanities and social sciences, the transformations of contemporary political philosophy, the role of intellectuals in the public sphere, and German media philosophy.

 Articles of Jan P. Hudzik